Ingridfiv/ingridsblog/content/IVEgtranslation.md

 Authors: Ingrid Ivarsen
 Summary: Translations of the Old English and Latin versions, both from Cambridge, Corpus Christi College MS 265.

 The original in the manuscript can be viewed [here](https://parker.stanford.edu/parker/catalog/nh277tk2537).
 Liebermann's *Die Gesetze der Angelsachsen* Volume I edits both versions on pp. 206–215 (MS C and Versio aus C).
-Translations are my own, of course.
+Translations are my own.
+I've marked some of the biggest differences in bold.
+See my other post on IV Edgar for some more context!

 |Old English version|Latin version      |
 |-------------------|-------------------|